cefstat/simplenote.el/README.markdown

+**IMPORTANT** I have stopped maintaining this package.
+You can find a maintained version at <https://github.com/dotemacs/simplenote.el>.

 # simplenote.el

 This is a very simple, and at the moment very rough, Emacs lisp package that can assist your interaction with the [Simplenote][sn] iPhone application and web application developed by the [Cloud Factory][cf].
 Notice that `simplenote.el` is not developed or endorsed by the Cloud Factory.